sjmcculloch/smblogv2/content/posts/2020-06-02-dragonlance-reading-order/index.md

 </div>

-## The Lost Chronicles

-> These novels fill in the story between chronicle novels and cover events behind the scenes.
+> The lost chronicles cover the background events of the War of the Lance.

 <div style={{ display: 'flex', alignItems: 'stretch', justifyContent: 'flexStart', borderBottom: '1px solid #ececec' }}>